Tomorrow is Earth Day!

 B: How do you protect the environment when it’s time to dispose of the hazardous materials that you mitigate from a job site?

-A: Another Core Value at RestoreCore is to Care Deeply, not only about the people we help and serve, but also about the surrounding environment on our job sites and offices.
-Depending on the type of material, it is either removed by a licensed contractor if the materials are considered hazardous (ex: asbestos), or items are bagged and removed from the site to be disposed of offsite.
+A: Another Core Value at RestoreCore is to Care Deeply.
+About the people we help and serve, and also about the surrounding environment of our job sites and offices.
+Depending on the type of material, a licensed contractor either removes hazardous materials (ex: asbestos), or we bag and remove items from the site to dispose of them offsite.
 We ensure proper protocols are followed to reduce any cross contamination.
-At the end of the day, our goal is to ensure the health, safety, and well-being of the people we encounter, as well as our team members.
+Our goal is to ensure the health, safety, and well-being of the people we encounter, as well as our team members.

 B: What about any environmentally friendly methods of disposal of contaminated building materials?

-A: The waste we collect is approved to be disposed of in large 30 yard roll off dumpsters we hold at each of our 6 locations.
+A: We receive approval for the waste we collect and dispose of in large 30 yard roll off dumpsters at each of our 6 locations.
 These are filled and swapped weekly (sometimes, multiple times).
-Any waste that is regulated due to the kind of materials, or type of contamination, is disposed of at an appropriate facility.
+Any waste regulated due to the kind of materials, or type of contamination, becomes disposed of at an appropriate facility.
 All regulated waste is gathered by sub-contractors that are licensed to remove the specific waste.
-All other items (like hydraulic fluid from an elevator pit, oil spills, asbestos containing materials, freon in refrigerators, etc.) are called in and removed from the site appropriately by an approved vendor/contractor, who follows the proper industry disposal methods.
+For all other items (like hydraulic fluid from an elevator pit, oil spills, asbestos containing materials, freon in refrigerators, etc.), an approved vendor/contractor to follow property industry disposal methods to remove waste.

 Thanks for joining us today, as we celebrate Earth Day!
-Our mission is to provide the best service possible in the property restoration world, while we continue to find ways to care deeply about our surrounding communities and the world, we live in.
+Our mission is to provide the best service possible in the property restoration world.
+We continue to commit to finding ways to care deeply about our surrounding communities and the world, we live in.